 Tambuzi was recently featured in the COP 25 in Madrid as the first flower farm in the world to join the participation process to aim to achieve the carbon neutral gold standard.
 This means Tambuzi is working towards climate neutrality by addressing their very own climate footprint.
 This is just one of the many reasons I adore this company.

-The Founder of a Flower Farm Becomes a Friend
+The Founder of a Luxury Wedding Flowers Farm Becomes a Friend

 The founder, Maggie, collaborated with me on my Karen Tran Masterclass in Zambia and it was a dream to get to visit her on her own turf.
 Maggie graciously hosted me for a stay and spoiled me with delicious food, warmth and hospitality.
 I was so grateful to get to hear more of her story, see more of her passion unfold and take a look at the amazing company she’s created to grow some of the most beautiful florals on the planet.